 - Community and capacity development (e.g., urban neighborhood development; training of leaders and change agents; technical support for collaborative action)

-The Work Group has developed widely-used capabilities for:
+The Center for Community Health and Development has developed widely-used capabilities for:

 - Community evaluation and community-based participatory research (including the Community Check Box)